ararog/deboa/README.md

 ## Subprojects

-### deboa-bora
+### deboa-bora (removed)

 A crate with bora macro, for easy rest client generation.
+Bora macro is now part of vamo-macros.

 ### deboa-extras